You are currently viewing Random forest algorithm in Python

 Wrap up the Session

 In this tutorial, we learned about the random forest algorithm in detail.
 We learn about bootstrap, decision trees, and bagging terms.
-We understand how decision trees make splits based on the Gini index. we have also learned how to implement random forest classifier using sklearn and how we can improve the model using XGBoost.
+We understand how decision trees make splits based on the Gini index. we have also learned how to implement random forest classifier using sklearn.

 You’ve come a long way in understanding one of the most important areas of machine learning!
 If you have questions or comments, then please put them in the comments section below.